AvePoint/cloud-api/docs/elements/risk-management/all-data-source-match-risk-rule.md

 ## Permission

 The following permission is required to call the API.
-You must register an app through Elements > API app registration to authenticate and authorize your access to AvePoint Graph API.
+You must register an app through Elements > API app registration to authenticate and authorize your access to Elements API.
 For details, refer to [App Registration](../register-app.md).

 | API | Permission |
 |-----------|-----------|